vinithedev/tutu-photo/README.md

 *_Will be visible in the picture afterwards_

 ## Output
+* The app will return a raw copy of the picture.
 * The app will return a picture with the **ID** and **Number** as follows:

 ![Tutu sample](https://i.imgur.com/mCkL0Je.jpg)